zhendrikse/tdd/cookiecutter/python/README.md

 Choose this if you want to have code coverage facilities.

 When code coverage is enabled, a file called ``coverage`` will be produced.
-This can be inspected by invoking
+This file can be analyzed by invoking

 ```shell
 $ poetry run coverage report